-If the early stages of gum disease are left untreated, gums will recede away from the teeth, which can trigger a variety of other dental and oral health problems.
-Gum disease is correlated with serious systemic health problems like diabetes, heart disease and stroke.
+This is why, if the early stages of gum disease are left untreated, gums will recede away from the teeth, which can trigger a variety of additional dental and oral health problems.
+Gum disease is often correlated with serious systemic health problems like diabetes, heart disease and stroke.

 Root Debridement Therapy (Deep Cleaning)